WakiMak/trentent.github.io-forked/_posts/2015-11-26-appv5-using-application-compatibility-toolkit-to-solve-issues.md

 </div>

 <div>
-  Enter the details and browse to the application and click &#8220;Next&#8221;
+  Enter the details and browse to the application and click "Next"
 </div>

 <div style="clear: both; text-align: center;">